 Most of the wasps in the colony would not survive to the following year, including the queen.
 Only the new fertilized queens would survive the winter.

-Aside from the queen, the colony is made up of the female worker wasps.
+Aside from the queen, the colony is made up of female worker wasps.
 Their job is to defend the colony, maintain and clean the nest, care for the young, and forage for food, among other things.
-The colony also has drones or the male wasps.
-The drone’s sole purpose is to mate with the queen.
+The colony also has drones or male wasps.
+The drone's sole purpose is to mate with the queen.
 Only a thousand species are social.

 The other subgroup, the solitary wasps, do not live in colonies.
 There are some solitary wasps that build nests and there are some that do not.
 If they do see abandoned nests, they take over and make it their own.
 They would rather fly alone in the search of food.
 Solitary wasps are further divided into three groups: the squatters, the builders, and the diggers.
 The squatters do not build their own nests and use only holes that are already existing.
 The builders build their own nests.
 The diggers dig holes in the ground for their nests.

 Wasps Can Be Dangerous Pests

 First of all. wasps are helpful to the ecosystem.
 They help pin pollinating flowers and plants.
 They also help control pests by feeding on them.
 The problem starts when the wasps start to invade human space.